MultisampledNight/comphardware/README.md

 In [14]: # hehe, well, okay, an i5-2520M might be really not as good as an i5-3570K
 ```

+## Documentation

+There is no real one, the library is way too small for that.
+`help("comphardware")` in the Python REPL is quite explanatory though

 ## Credits

 Credits go to